 – Savinay

-When choosing your GCSE’s, consider: which subjects offer me the widest range of choices?
+When choosing your GCSEs, consider: which subjects offer me the widest range of choices?
 It is important to choose options that don’t close you off too soon.
-Keep your choices varied and choose “enabling subjects” ie. the ones that give you the most options going forward.
+Keep your choices varied and choose “enabling subjects”, ie, the ones that give you the most options going forward.

 – Joana

-When choosing your subjects, make sure you enjoy them and are willing to study for the next few years.
+When choosing your subjects, make sure you enjoy them and are willing to study them for the next few years.
 Don’t pick subjects just because your friends are.
 These choices will decide YOUR future.

 – Aasiyah